apache/arrow/docs/source/cpp/flight.rst

 Closing unresponsive connections
 --------------------------------

-1. A stale connection can be closed using :member:`arrow::flight::FlightClientOptions::stop_token`.
-This requires recording the stop token at connection establishment time.
+1. A stale call can be closed using :member:`arrow::flight::FlightClientOptions::stop_token`.
+This requires recording the stop token at call establishment time.

    .. tab-set::